CakePHP ran out of memory after using find('all') on a large amount of data [Solved]

 From the previous article

-It seems that retrieving with query() is easier to process than retrieving with find('all').
+It seems that query() is faster than find('all').

 This is incorrect